 2. Purchase a 4k ‘Ultra HD’ TV

 This, of course, is a no-brainer.
 You can’t watch 4k content on a 1080p TV.
 But let’s make sure everyone understands the terminology.
 4k (a term that came from the movie industry) is slightly higher resolution than the other industry terms used (Ultra HD and UHD), but is essentially the same when talking about consumer electronics.
 So, any TV that says 4k, Ultra HD, or UHD is the same thing.
 You may also consider purchasing a 4k TV that supports HDR – a specification that will increase the color range of your TV when playing HDR-capable content.
 Computer monitors, tablets, and mobile phones may also support 4k resolution with or without HDR.
-Also read: How to stream High Dynamic Range (HDR) on Netflix.
+Shop for 4k Dolby Vision HDR TVs on Amazon.

 3. 4k Media Player, Set-top Box or App

-4k movies, TV shows, etc. need to be played through either an app, media player, or set-top box that supports 4k.
+4k movies, TV shows, etc. need to be played through either an app, media player, mobile device, Smart TV, or set-top box that supports 4k.
 Most 4k TVs are Smart TVs, meaning, they can connect to the internet and run apps such as Netflix and Amazon Video.
 If you have a Smart TV you don’t necessarily need a media player or set-top box.
-Streaming media players that support 4k include Amazon Fire TV, Apple TV 4k, Nvidia Shield, Roku, PS4, Xbox One, and others.
-Set top boxes from DirecTV, Dish and Comcast currently support 4k content, but you will need to make sure by looking up the model number or contacting the provider.
-Ultra HD Blu-ray Disc players also support 4k content both on disc and through apps.
+Streaming media players that support 4k include Amazon Fire TV Stick, Fire TV Cube, Apple TV 4k, Chromecast, Nvidia Shield, Roku, PlayStation 4 & Playstation 5, Xbox One & Xbox Series S, and others.
+Set-top boxes from DirecTV, Dish and Comcast currently support 4k content, but you will need to make sure by looking up the model number or contacting the provider.
+4k Ultra HD Blu-ray Disc players also support 4k content both on disc and through apps.

-You’ll need an HDMI 2.0 cable or newer that supports 4k content, as the bandwidth demand for 4k is much higher than 720p or 1080p.
-Also, the older HDMI 1.4 standard only supports 30fps, whereas HDMI 2.0 supports 60fps.
-Best Buy has high-quality Rocketfish 4k/8k HDMI cables or search or try searching on Amazon.
+You’ll need an HDMI 2.0a cable or newer that supports 4k HDR content, as the bandwidth demand for 4k video is much higher than 720p or 1080p.
+HDMI 2.1 is suggested because the standard supports higher frame rates (great for gaming) as well as Dolby Vision/HDR10/HDR10+, and Dolby Atmos/DTS:X audio.
+Search for HDMI 2.1 cables on Amazon.

 5. Adjust 4k TV Settings

 When you purchase your 4k TV for the first time you may need to set the resolution to 4k.
 By default, it should be.
 But this is something you should confirm.
+4k TVs may also ask to set the resolution according to the source.
 Look in Settings > Picture > Resolution/Format.
 You can also set the picture format to 16.9 for cinematic formats or set it to Dynamic if the settings allow (Dynamic will change the TV format according to the content).
 Also, for those purchasing new 4k TVs, most sets now use Bluetooth-enabled remote controls.
 If you can’t get your remote to work at first, be sure it is paired with the TV.

-Lastly, you’ll need to upgrade your Netflix account (if it isn’t already) to the $13.99 per month plan that enables Ultra HD and up to 4 screens simultaneously.
+You’ll need to upgrade your Netflix account (if it isn’t already) to the $19.99 per month plan that enables Ultra HD and up to 4 screens simultaneously.
 As mentioned before, the bandwidth for 4k is much higher than 1080p.
 So not only do you have to pay your ISP more, you also have to pay Netflix a bit more.
 (See screenshot below.)

-You can also watch HDR content (not necessarily in 4k resolution) on mobile devices running Android and iOS.
-Devices that support HDR (which will provide a wider range of color) include iPhone 8, iPhone X, iPad Pro, LG V30, Sony Xperia XZ Premium, Samsung Galaxy Note 8, and others.
+You can also watch HDR content (not necessarily in 4k resolution) on mobile devices such as phones and tablets running Android and iOS.
+Devices that support HDR (which will provide a wider range of color) start with iPhone 8, iPhone X, iPad Pro, LG V30, Sony Xperia XZ Premium, Samsung Galaxy Note 8, and upgraded models.
 See more devices.

 To hear Dolby Atmos you need to have an audio system or TV that supports it.
-If streaming from a media player that player must also be able to pass Dolby Atmos.
+If streaming from a media player that player must also be able to pass Dolby Atmos audio.
 The product box and manual for your device should have the Dolby Atmos logo on it.
-Read How to Get Dolby Atmos on Netflix.
+Dolby Atmos can provide an immersive multi-channel experience with sounds heard overhead.
+Movies and series that support Atmos will show the Atmos logo under the title description.
+Shop for Dolby Atmos soundbars on Amazon.